intmus/inttheory/_12-reading-scores/a1-insttransandrange.md

 # Clefs

-While not directly related to transpositions, some instruments commonly read alternate clefs to lessen the number of ledger lines necessary.
+Another key aspect to reading musical scores is fully understanding the usage of clefs.
+Some instruments commonly read alternate clefs to lessen the number of ledger lines necessary.
 These include:
 - viola (default is alto clef, can switch to treble if necessary)
 - cello (default is bass clef, often switches to tenor (or even treble!)when necessary)
 - bassoon (default is bass clef, often switches to tenor when necessary)